Why Is My Cat Leaving Tiny Blood Spots? (8 Reasons And When To Worry)

 • Meowing loudly when peeing

-Apparently, UTIs are more common in male cats due to them having narrower urethras which are more prone to being blocked.
+It is said that male cats are more prone to getting UTIs due to having narrower urethras which are more prone to being blocked.

-A few months ago, I brought my cat to the vet because he wasn’t eating well and drinking more than usual.
+A few months ago, I took my cat to the vet due to poor appetite and increased drinking.

 3. Bleeding From The Mouth

-It might also be a good idea to check your cat’s mouth for signs of bleeding if you notice blood stains.
+You need to check your cat’s mouth for signs of bleeding if you notice red spots around the house.

-Your cat might have bitten into something sharp or hard that could have cut its gum or broken its tooth.
+If you notice your cat bleeding from the mouth, it may have bitten into something sharp, hard or severely irritating that could have cut its gum or broken its tooth.

 Did you know that up to 90% of cats aged four and older have some form of dental disease?